Structure: Why Kids Need Routines

 Does this mean infants should be put on routines as early as possible?

-1. Routines eliminate power struggles because you aren't bossing them around.
+1. Routines eliminate power struggles because you aren't bossing the child around.
 This activity (brushing teeth, napping, turning off the TV to come to dinner) is just what we do at this time of day.
 The parent stops being the bad guy, and nagging is greatly reduced.

 2. Routines help kids cooperate by reducing stress and anxiety for everyone.
 We all know what comes next, we get fair warning for transitions, and no one feels pushed around, or like parents are being arbitrary.

 3. Routines help kids learn to take charge of their own activities.
 Over time, kids learn to brush their teeth, pack their backpacks, etc., without constant reminders.
 Kids love being in charge of themselves.
 This feeling increases their sense of mastery and competence.
 Kids who feel more independent and in charge of themselves have less need to rebel and be oppositional.